thesaigoneer/atomic-saigon/README.md

 * At a certain moment i'd like to get rid of Discover altogether, but for now I've just disabled the nagging notifier

-- 20-04-2024: I have reinstated KDEConnect in my image; there is no flatpak for it and it looks like a pretty cool tool

 ## Current Quirks: